A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Relevant Discussions

 in which the KL divergence $D_{\mathrm{KL}}\left[ p_{\boldsymbol{x}} \,||\, p_{\hat{\boldsymbol{x}}} \right]$ measures the difference between the source distribution $p_{\boldsymbol{x}}$ and the distribution constructed by the generative model $p_{\hat{\boldsymbol{x}}}$, representing a typical form of distributional divergence.
-Such divergences are widely used to quantify perceptual differences between the source and reconstructed samples \cite{blau2018perception, blau2019rethinking, theis2021a, agustsson2019generative, mentzer2020high, muckley2023improving}.
-Consequently, existing perceptually optimized source coding methods designed based on the RDP tradeoff can be viewed as a special case of synonymous source coding in which the reconstructed synset $\hat{\boldsymbol{\mathcal{X}}}$ contains only a single sample $\hat{\boldsymbol{x}}$.
+Such divergences are widely used to quantify perceptual differences between the source and reconstructed samples \cite{blau2018perception, blau2019rethinking, theis2021a, agustsson2019generative, mentzer2020high, muckley2023improving}. { It should be noted that if the synonymous source decoder is restricted to producing a single reconstructed sample (i.e., $\hat{\boldsymbol{\mathcal{X}}} = \{ \hat{\boldsymbol{x}} \}$), the relaxation based on Lyapunov's inequality is not necessary and will be equal to the Jensen-limits form under this condition, which can be simply analyzed based on Eqs. \eqref{ENLSL_step3_2} and \eqref{ENLSL_step3_2_limit}.} Consequently, existing perceptually optimized source coding methods designed based on the RDP tradeoff can be viewed as a special case of synonymous source coding in which the reconstructed synset $\hat{\boldsymbol{\mathcal{X}}}$ contains only a single sample $\hat{\boldsymbol{x}}$.

 \item \emph{\textbf{Compatibility with Classical Rate-Distortion Tradeoff:}} From the form of the synonymous likelihood term in Lemma~\ref{ENLSL}, i.e., $\mathbb{E}_{\boldsymbol{x}\sim p_{\boldsymbol{X}}\left(\boldsymbol{x}\right)} \mathbb{E}_{\breve{\boldsymbol{y}}_s\sim q_{\boldsymbol{\phi}}(\breve{\boldsymbol{y}}_s|\boldsymbol{x})} \left[-\log p_{\boldsymbol{\theta}}\left(\boldsymbol{\mathcal{X}}|\breve{\boldsymbol{y}}_s \right)\right]$, it follows that when the ideal synset in the data space is ignored (equivalently, assuming the ideal synset contains only a single sample, i.e., $\boldsymbol{\mathcal{X}} = \{ \boldsymbol{x} \}$), the synonymous representation $\breve{\boldsymbol{y}}_s$ degenerates to the full representation vector $\breve{\boldsymbol{y}}$, and the target of estimation reduces from the ideal synset $\boldsymbol{\mathcal{X}}$ to the source signal $\boldsymbol{x}$.
 In this case, the synonymous likelihood term reduces to the reconstruction term represented by the syntactic likelihood, i.e.,